 1. Summary of Changes

 1.1.
-This Standard Operating Procedure (SOP) has been reviewed on 23 December 2019 – no amendments to content have been made.
+This Standard Operating Procedure (SOP) has been reviewed in June 2021 – no amendments to content have been made.

 2. What this Procedure is About

 2.1 The purpose of this procedure is to ensure that officers and staff recognise the heightened risk of positional asphyxia during restraint and are alert to the immediate emergency actions to be taken.